manuka/structured-elements/README.md

     return validationRsult.salvage
   }

-  // In theory we won't reach this part of the code, since the Mirror validator is very
+  // In theory we won't reach this part of the code, since the Mirror validator
-  // robust at salvaging broken data.
-That isn't true of every Validator though,
+  // is robust at salvaging broken data.
+That isn't true of every Validator,
   // so TypeScript will insist that we handle the potentially undefined result. return Mirror.build()
 }